-- 1. Sign and submit the appropriate form to ask that their file remain active - 2.
-Complete and submit a new application form - 3.
-Submit a \$60 re-application fee with the new application form - 4.
+- 1. Complete and submit a new application form in NursingCas - 2.
+Submit a \$70 re-application fee with the new application form - 3.
 Submit a minimum of three (3) NEW professional references.
 One of these must be from an anesthesia provider.